echasnovski/mini.nvim/readmes/mini-deps.md

 To install from standalone repository, replace any occurrence of 'mini.nvim' in the code snippet to 'mini.deps'.

+NOTE: 'mini.nvim' is installed in 'pack/deps/start' and not 'pack/deps/opt' to always be included in 'mini.deps' session.
+If you want to make it "opt" plugin (as any other installed plugin), use 'pack/deps/opt' but add `MiniDeps.add('mini.nvim')` call after 'mini.deps' is set up.

 ## Overview

 See and use [example 'init.lua' file](../scripts/init-deps-example.lua) as a quick demo of how 'mini.deps' can be used: